DataDog/heroku-buildpack-datadog/README.md

 You can create/retrieve the `DATADOG_API_KEY` from your account on [this page](https://app.datadoghq.com/account/settings#api).
 API Key, not application key.

-Once complete, the Agent's dogstatsd binary will be started automatically with the Dyno startup.
+Once complete, the Agent's dogstatsd binary and Trace Agent binary will be started automatically with the Dyno startup.

 Once started, provides a listening port on 8125 for statsd/dogstatsd metrics and events.
+Traces are collected on port 7777 by the Trace Agent, then information is forwarded on to the Datadog Agent.

 An example using Ruby is [here](https://github.com/miketheman/buildpack-example-ruby).